Authority and Jurisdiction

 The OSIC has the authority to administer the UCCMS in accordance with the contractual mandate received from Government of Canada.
 It is important to note that the OSIC's authority is limited given the principles described below.

 We appreciate that questions around the OSIC's legal authority can be difficult to navigate.
 If you are not sure if your complaint or report can be addressed through the OSIC, the OSIC will determine whether it has the authority to accept your complaint or report once it is submitted.
-You may also consult with the Canadian Sport Helpline for more information.
+You may also consult with the Abuse-Free Sport Helpline for more information.

 Principles regarding the authority of the OSIC:

 The OSIC only has authority over matters that are related to the UCCMS, meaning matters relating to allegations of maltreatment and discrimination.

 The OSIC does not address other forms of misconduct (e.g. illegal sport betting, conflict of interest, etc.) or other types of sporting disputes, such as team selection and carding appeals.

 2. Who can formulate a Complaint/Report:

 Any person can formulate a complaint or report using the OSIC complaint/report form, as long as the complaint or report is formulated against a respondent who is under the authority of an OSIC Program Signatory.
 It is important to note that certain Program Signatories may only have authority regarding participants at the national level, whereas others may also have authority over participants evolving at the provincial/territorial, club or other levels.

 The OSIC is committed to providing information regarding the signatory status of all federally funded sport organizations.
 This information will be updated regularly as more organizations may become Program Signatories over the coming months.